agrc/status-page/site/content/incidents/nevada-network-station-outage.md

 ## Update

 The Fernley station is back online.
 This is still below the threshold for a network solution.
 Yerington received a new part that requires an install before coming back online. {{< track "2023-04-18T13:30:00" >}}

+## Update

+The stations in the Reno area are back online.
+The Yerington (YER1) station is going through some setup and it will be back online shortly.
+That leaves the Geriach (GERL) station which is pretty far north and will only have an effect for those who work in far north areas. {{< track "2023-04-20T09:20:00" >}}